datamllab/LongLM/README.md

 Note: We do not test these third-party implementations, but you can try them out!

 ## 7. Contributing
-We welcome contributions from the research community to improve the effeicency of SelfExtend.
+We welcome contributions from the research community to improve the efficiency of SelfExtend.
 If you have any idea or would like to report a bug, please open an issue or submit a pull request.

 ## 8. License
 The code is released under the MIT License.